rsspp/fastclick/README.md

 Given that DPDK supports applications running as secondary processes (i.e., those attached to a primary process), one could use RSS++ to tune a NIC's indirection table, while another application (e.g., mTCP) is spawned.
 In this case, one has to implement his/her own mechanisms for reporting packet counters.

-## Implementation
+## NICScheduler library
-This section goes deeper into the implementation of those elements.
+This section goes deeper into the implementation of NICScheduler.

-### Load balancing
-The heart of RSS++ is the DeviceBalancer element ([elements/userlevel/devicebalancer.cc](https://github.com/rsspp/fastclick/blob/master/elements/userlevel/devicebalancer.hh)).
-This element periodically reads the load of a set of CPU cores using a method described by the "CYCLES" parameter, and then pass the load information to a balancing module.
-The balancing module is chosen using the "METHOD" parameter.
-The balancing module then programs the NIC through a common interface defined by the "DEV" argument.

-#### CPU load (CYCLES)
-The "realcpu" CYCLES parameter will parse /proc/stat to get the current CPU load. "cycles" will use the proportion of useful cycles over useless cycles as described in the paper. "cyclesqueue" will do the same but when a CPU is overloaded, will use the size of the dedicated NIC queue on top of the number of cycles.
-The kernelmode should use "realcpu", while DPDK mode should use "cycles" or "cyclesqueue".
-The code is available in [elements/userlevel/devicebalancer.cc#L1578](https://github.com/rsspp/fastclick/blob/master/elements/userlevel/devicebalancer.cc#L1578).
+The heart of the NIC-driven scheduling library is the NICScheduler class ([vendor/nicscheduler/nicscheduler.hh](https://github.com/rsspp/fastclick/blob/mvendor/nicscheduler/nicscheduler.hh)).
+The NICScheduler class retains some parameters such as the underload and overloaded thresholds, the chosen balancing module (one of the class implementing BalanceMethod), the set of available and currently in used CPU cores, ...

+One must call set_method(method, device), where method is one of the methods below.
+Device is an implementation of the EthernetDevice that allows to access some devices parameters and reprogram the reta table for the RSS based methods.

-#### Balancing module (METHOD)
+### Balancing module
-Each module is backed by a C++ class (metron is MethodMetron, rss++/rsspp is MethodPianoRSS, "rss" is BalanceMethodRSS, ...).
+Each module is backed by a C++ class (metron is MethodMetron, RSS++/rsspp is MethodRSSPP, "rss" is MethodRSS, ...).

-##### BalanceMethodRSS
+#### MethodRSS
-This class set up RSS, and the balancing periodic call is ignored.
+This class sets up RSS indirection table as a normal driver would do, and the balancing periodic call is ignored.
+Therefore this is the classical RSS scharded approach.

-##### MethodPianoRSS
+#### MethodRSSPP
 This class implements RSS++'s logic.
-It inherits BalanceMethodRSS but do not ignore the balancing call.
+It inherits MethodRSS but do not ignore the balancing call.
-The code is documented and available at [elements/userlevel/devicebalancer.cc#L530](https://github.com/rsspp/fastclick/blob/master/elements/userlevel/devicebalancer.cc#L530).
+The code is documented and available at [vendor/nicscheduler/methods/rsspp.hh](https://github.com/rsspp/fastclick/blob/master/vendor/nicscheduler/methods/rsspp.hh).
 The various phase of the function work as follow:
  - Copy the packet counters if in BPF mode (value is directly accessed in DPDK mode).
  - Do a first pass over the load to counts the overloaded cores and compute the average load.